Totsukawaii/writeup-on-scorm-cheat/README.md

 So in order to change/modify `Bz` we will need to get into the anonymous function then we will be in the same scope as `Bz`.
 In the console, most of the time we will be in global scope, which is the highest scope possible.
 To get into the same scope as `Bz` we need to use the Debugger.
 Go to line 1 of the Javascript file and click to the left of the line number to set a [*breakpoint 🖱️*](## "A breakpoint is where the debugger pauses the code execution temporarily").
-You should see a blue arrow appear.
+You should see a blue arrow appear on the line number.

 ![](7.PNG)